ai2cm/pace/README.md

 $ cd ../
 $ make build
 ```
+(Note: if you have not authenticated with a GCP account, you can alternatively fetch test data from an FTP server using `make USE_FTP=yes get_test_data` to get started.)

 For serial tests (these take a bit of time), there are two options: